Frequently Asked Questions about Hypnosis

 Am I asleep and will I remember anything?

 You are not asleep.
 Sometimes hypnotists use the word sleep, but in hypnosis it means a deep state of physical and mental relaxation with a heightened sense of awareness.
 You will hear things going on around you, they just won’t seem very important.
 Everyone is different with what they remember.
 Some may choose to take a break from my voice and do their own thing for awhile, but the subconscious mind is always listening.
 Some people may emerge, or ‘awaken’ from hypnosis thinking that it didn’t work because they remember so much – and of course, this is exactly what is supposed to happen!
 We may even have you open your eyes and talk, and all the while you will still be in trance.
 All of this is perfectly normal.

 For some people and some issues the answer is yes.
 But like some headaches, one aspirin isn’t always enough.
 For most, it takes multiple sessions to fully achieve their goal.
 We use a process that typically requires 6 sessions, for some more.

 Do you practice medicine or psychotherapy?

 No. We are not doctors or psychological counselors, and do not diagnose or treat any physical or mental health problems.
 We will never suggest that you discontinue any prescribed treatment or medications, as that is for a medical doctor to determine.
 If you are being treated for a diagnosed condition, we require that you get a referral from your doctor or therapist.
 We may coordinate with doctors or therapists concerning issues such as pain management, reducing stress, changing habitual patterns such as smoking and overeating, and other habitual or behavioral issues.
 To clarify even further: Psychotherapy means the diagnosis and conversational treatment of mental disease.
-Hypnotherapy or hypnotism means the use of trance and suggestion to adjust habits of thought, feelings and behavior.
+Hypnosis (or some use the word hypnotherapy) or hypnotism means the use of trance and suggestion to adjust habits of thought, feelings and behavior.